Answers To New York Child Custody Questions

 Yes, but it will have to be approved by a judge, who will look at a number of factors.
 They include what effect the move will have on your child and your relationship with him or her, as well as what benefits the child may experience as a result of the relocation.
 Whether you are seeking to move or want to prevent a move, it is best to have an experienced attorney working on your behalf.

 The process for determining child custody can be relatively short or take a long time.
 The most influential factor is whether parents are fighting or whether they are being flexible and working toward a realistic solution.
-We do not recommend “fighting,” as it is expensive, lengthy and can be emotionally damaging for children.
+I do not recommend “fighting,” as it is expensive, lengthy and can be emotionally damaging for children.
 Behavior during a custody case can set the tone for the ongoing parenting relationship, so it is best to lay a foundation of cooperation.